Using the points layer#

 Putting it all together#

-Here you can see an example of adding, selecting, deleting points, and changing their properties:
+Here you can see an example of adding, selecting, deleting points, and changing their features: